This story was first published on June 30, 2017, and has been updated.

 Carnegie Science Center

-The new Ropes Challenge course appealed to Science Center planners for the fun of it, of course, but also for the cross-over science lessons offered.
-Signage will point out concepts like kinetic and potential energy, angles of momentum, and gravitational force.
-The staff will be trained to discuss these ideas, too.
+Experience the ropes challenge course and zipline at Carnegie Science Center within the SportsWorks complex.
+The idea appealed to Science Center planners for the fun of it, of course, but they also considered the cross-over science lessons offered.
+Signage points out concepts like kinetic and potential energy, angles of momentum, and gravitational force.

 Younger kids can do the same challenges on a smaller version of the course directly underneath.
 On Sky Tykes, kids are harnessed in, too, but the level allows Mom or Dad to walk alongside and offer encouragement.

 The SportsWorks ropes courses are free with Science Center admission.
-Fun on the indoor course goes on without fear of nasty weather.
-Other new SportsWorks features include the CPR Kiosk and a laser batting cage that will show how far and fast your swing would send a baseball in a major league ballpark.
+Fun on the indoor course goes on without fear of nasty weather, making it a fine option on rainy days.

 Go Ape North Park